 Each Subaccount invests in the shares of a distinct Fund.
 Each Subaccount and its corresponding Fund share the same name.
-The value of your Subaccount will vary with the performance of the corresponding Fund.
+The value of your Subaccount will vary with the performance of the corresponding Fund in which the Variable Account Option invests.
+There is a risk of loss of the entire amount invested.

-Information regarding each Fund, including (i) its name (ii) its type (e.g., money market fund, bond fund, balanced fund etc.) (iii) its investment adviser and any sub-investment adviser (iv) current expenses and (v) performance is available in the appendix to this prospectus entitled "Funds Available Under the Contract".
+Information regarding each Fund, including (i) its name (ii) its type (e.g., money market fund, bond fund, balanced fund etc.) (iii) its investment adviser and any sub-investment adviser (iv) current expenses and (v) performance is available in the appendix to this prospectus entitled "Investment Options Available Under the Contract".
 Each Fund has issued a prospectus that contains more detailed information about the Fund.
 You may obtain paper copies of those prospectuses by calling our Administrative Office toll-free at 1-800-325-8583.